Fiserv/developer-studio-support/docs/hackathon.md

 Make sure you've got Python setup on your laptop first.

-1. Create an account on Developer Studio.
+1. Create an account on Developer Studio with you Fiserv email address.
+2. Login and head to your [Workspaces](/workspaces).
-2. Create an AI Center workspace [here](/workspaces) and then add a key.
+3. Create an AI Center workspace and then add a key.
-3. Download both the Python package and the chatbot starter kit [here](?path=/docs/resources.md).
+4. Download both the Python package and the chatbot starter kit [here](https://stage-developer.fiserv.com/product/AICenter/docs/?path=docs/resources.md&branch=stage).
+5. Setup your Python environment
-4. Unzip and follow the instructions in the chatbot demo by replacing the API key & secret and running it.
+6. Unzip and follow the instructions in the chatbot demo by replacing the API key & secret and running it.
+7. You can familiarize yourself with the [Fiserv Resources > Developer Studio - AI Center](https://stage-developer.fiserv.com/product/AICenter?branch=stage)

 # Get help